DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 + rte_ring

   rte_ring supports multi-producer enqueue and multi-consumer dequeue.
-  However, it is non-preemptive, this has a knock on effect of making rte_mempool non-preemtable.
+  However, it is non-preemptive, this has a knock on effect of making rte_mempool non-preemptable.

   .. note::